 The Haptics Group is part of the GRASP Lab at the University of Pennsylvania.
-It is directed by Katherine J. Kuchenbecker, an Assistant Professor in the Mechanical Engineering and Applied Mechanics Department, with membership in the Bioengineering Graduate Group.
+It is directed by Katherine J. Kuchenbecker, an Associate Professor in the Mechanical Engineering and Applied Mechanics Department, with membership in the Bioengineering Graduate Group and a secondary appointment in Computer and Information Science.
 If you want to learn more about our group's work, you can watch Professor Kuchenbecker's five-minute PopTech talk, read the Penn Gazette article about our lab, or watch a YouTube video of Professor Kuchenbecker giving an overview of what our lab studies, highlighting our Tactile Gaming Vest project.
 For a more in-depth view of our research, you can watch the hour-long research talk she gave at Iowa State, entitled "Haptics: Touch Feedback for Robotic Surgery, Tablet Computers, and More".
 For a listing of the group's recent activities, take a look at our frequently updated news page.

 Haptics is the science of understanding and improving human interaction with the physical world through the sense of touch.
 Haptic interfaces are computer-controlled electro-mechanical systems that enable a user to feel and manipulate a real, remote, or virtual environment.
 They often take the form of a lightweight, backdrivable robotic arm, measuring the motion of the human hand and providing appropriate force feedback throughout the interaction; other haptic interfaces focus on tactile interactions directly through the skin.